reactioncommerce/catalyst/docs/developing.md

 # Running and Developing Locally

-These instructions are the same regardless of whether you're developing components within the Reaction Design System or developing the Reaction Design System website itself.
+These instructions are the same regardless of whether you're developing components within Catalyst or developing the Catalyst website itself.

 ## Run for Development